 Amazon is a complex marketplace and selling relies more on analytics than it does on intuition.
 Are free selling tools the answer?
 If you are completely new to Amazon, free tools are a good place to start.

 Once you become more familiar with the marketplace though, you will need paid seller tools to access more accurate data, supporting content and resources, and to save you time and money.
-So, if you are going to use free seller tools to get a feel for the marketplace, in this guide, we will discuss seven free Amazon sellers tools that have become popular in 2021 and still tend to be widely used in 2022.
+So, if you are going to use free seller tools to get a feel for the marketplace, in this guide, we will discuss seven free Amazon sellers tools that have become popular and still tend to be widely used in 2025.

 Ready to go?
 Let’s get started!